sand-bird/menagerie-docs/docs/conditions.md

 ]}
 ```

 Are you ready for a good time?
 This condition returns true if it's Friday and the player has an item with the id `bubbling_drink` in their inventory.
-Here we see the comparator `"!="`, which stands for "not equals", the **relational operator** `"in"`, and the **boolean operator** `and`.
+Here we see the comparator `"!="`, which stands for "not equals", the **relational operator** `"in"`, and the **boolean operator** `"and"`.
 Let's take these categories one at a time.

 ### Relational Operators